 YINQE uses an accounting and reservation system called “badger”.
 Please send email with your account code to YINQE so that we can set up your account for you.
 You can send either the old “PTAEO” code, or the new “COA” code.
-Send the entire code, not a VIP number or other truncated versions.
-We need the whole bloody thing.
-A full glorious COA code looks like this (bogus example):
+Ask your advisor or business manager for this account code.

 Please send email to YINQE so that we can set up your account.
 You are required to submit an additional form, called the Memo Of Understanding, and to provide an insurance rider described in that form.